BurtYoshi/ProgrammingFun-Learning/README.md

 Current dev. plan: Final revisions to the DR game then decide between RPS and BJ which to be completed first Future features to add:
  (DR) allow decision to be edited rather than just ending the game. allow the game to be infinite, \n before last printed line, multiple dice type rolled at once
- (RPS) infinite game, score tracking wins and losses, calculate winner of each round, (BJ) how to score the cards (index #?), draw cards when prompted by the user and decide score in real time, basic game rules coded
+    Currently loops back to second phase rather than the proper area (RPS) infinite game, score tracking wins and losses, calculate winner of each round, (BJ) how to score the cards (index #?), draw cards when prompted by the user and decide score in real time, basic game rules coded